Purdue-CS407-Koi/Koi/docs/install.md

 - Once the new project is created, we need to restore the database schema that is saved in this repository.
-Install the PostgreSQL CLI, `psql`, [by following the official instructions on the PostgreSQL website][psql-download]. (estimate:
+Install the PostgreSQL CLI, `psql`, [by following the official instructions on the PostgreSQL website][psql-download].
+You should be able to type `psql --version` and get a version number back after you are done!
-  10 minutes)
+  (estimate: 10 minutes)

 [psql-download]: https://www.postgresql.org/download/